covcom/304CEM/11 Advanced Deployment/README.md

 You will need to use these skills is your assignment when you develop and deploy your API and client.

+There is a slide deck https://goo.gl/nqAj9a to accompay this worksheet.
+Make sure you are familiar with its contents before proceeding.

 ## 1. Installation

 The installation instructions depend on the operating system you are running.
 You can find detailed information below: